 Tracy concludes: “We can’t thank Taylor Wimpey enough for the donation.
 The new t-shirts look great, so fingers crossed they bring us some luck.”

-Taylor Wimpey Manchester is thrilled to announce that it will be supporting Teams4U’s Christmas Shoe Box Appeal for 2015, by encouraging families in Greater Manchester to donate necessities to families in Eastern Europe this festive season.
+Taylor Wimpey Manchester is thrilled to announce that it will be supporting Teams4U’s Christmas Shoe Box Appeal, by encouraging families in Greater Manchester to donate necessities to families in Eastern Europe this festive season.

 The Kings Grange development, will act as shoe box drop-off points between the 16th and 20th November this year - to enable families in the region to give something back to those less fortunate in time for Christmas.